- About Us

 CTCI joined the electronic world of the internet on July 1, 1998, with the introduction of its first web site.
 This site was conceived, designed and initially maintained by member Jerry Wotel.
 This web site continued to improve and evolve over the years, providing members with a searchable technical article index, an online shopping cart for the purchase of merchandise from the club store, and Gil's Garage - a collection tech tips and articles.
 In 2010 a completely new web site was introduced with a new look and feel, including much of the content from the original site along with the addition of News and Events pages to keep visitors up to date on Thunderbird events and club news.
 The new site also offers each of the local chapters an opportunity to have an informational page about their club along with a link to the chapter's web site, if available.

-By our 50th year, our membership is over 5600 members and nearly 100 chapters worldwide.
-The EarlyBird has grown to 64 pages per issue with 16 color pages, and is still the single best printed source for historical data, restoration knowledge, maintenance tips, sources for parts and cars and news around the world of T-Birding events.
-We’re very proud of our EarlyBird editor, Lin Somsak; she has been doing an outstanding job since 1985, earning 10 Golden Quill awards.
+By our 50th year, our membership is over 5,600 members and nearly 100 chapters worldwide.
+The 64-page EarlyBird is now full color, and is still the single best printed source for historical data, restoration knowledge, maintenance tips, sources for parts and cars and news around the world of T-Birding events.
+We’re very proud of our EarlyBird editor, Lin Somsak; she has been doing an outstanding job since 1985, earning 13 Golden Quill awards to date.
 CTCI has reprinted and made available to members over 40 different technical and shop manuals, decals, owners handbooks, and sales brochures that would otherwise be obsolete (even though it costs thousands of dollars to reprint just one of these technical manuals).
 We have also kept a close liaison with Ford Motor Company and other manufacturers though the years, helping to keep parts available for our little ‘Birds.